 Tara Betts is an author and professor.
 Tara is the author of Break the Habit (upcoming in 2016 on Trio House Press) and Arc & Hue (Willow Books, 2009).
 Tara is also Poetry Editor for Blackberry: a magazine and a Contributing Editor for Radius.
 Tara’s poetry and prose has appeared in various journals and anthologies.
 She has also contributed to interdisciplinary collaborations such as John Sims’ “Recoloration Proclamation” and “Rhythm of Structure” installations, filmmaker Nijla Mu’min, and Peggy Choy Dance Company’s “THE GREATEST: An Afro-Asian Tribute to Muhammad Ali” among others.

 Tara Betts encourages literacy and works with arts programs.
 In Chicago, she was an influential educator.
 Tara co-founded GirlSpeak, a weekly writing/leadership workshop for young women.
-She has also conducted short-term workshops in schools, community centers, Ms. Foundation, City Girls (a substance abuse rehabilitation center for teen girls), Cook County Jail and Cook County Juvenile Detention Center, Louder Arts Project, Cooper Union, Dodge Foundation’s Poets-In-The-Schools program and London’s Roundhouse and the Binghamton Poetry Project.
+She has also conducted short-term workshops in schools, community centers, Ms. Foundation, City Girls (a substance abuse rehabilitation center for teen girls), Cook County Jail and Cook County Juvenile Detention Center, Cooper Union, Dodge Foundation’s Poets-In-The-Schools program, London’s Roundhouse and the Binghamton Poetry Project.

 Tara Betts appeared on HBO’s “Def Poetry Jam” She also appeared in the Black Family Channel series “SPOKEN” with Jessica Care Moore.
 She has also been one of the writers/performers in girlstory-an intergenerational, multicultural women’s performance collective.
 Tara has also performed in plays, including two SouthWest V-Day productions of Eve Ensler’s “Vagina Monologues” at Chicago’s DuSable Museum.
 After winning Guild Complex’s Gwendolyn Brooks Open Mic Award, she represented Chicago twice at the National Poetry Slam.